holoviz/panel/doc/tutorials/basic/build_dashboard.md

 <iframe src="https://awesome-panel-build-dashboard.hf.space" frameborder="0" style="width: 100%;height:1000px"></iframe>

-Click the dropdowns below to see the requirements or full code.
+Click the dropdowns below to see the requirements or the full code.

 :::::{dropdown} Requirements